affo98/AML24MST/README.md

 ## Data and Objective
 The objective of this project is to build a classifier that can tag pieces of music with a genre.

-We use the [GTZAN Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) which is the most-used public dataset for evaluating music genre recognition in machine learning.
-The dataset consists of 10 genres with 100 audio files of 30 second each.
-For each genre, the data is split into training (60), validation (20), and test (20).
+We use the [GTZAN Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) that with its 1000 songs evenly spread across 10 different genres in both raw audio and Mel Spectrogram image format, is the most-used public dataset for evaluating music genre recognition.
+This project leverages the raw audio files each of 30 seconds duration.
+For each of the genres, the data is split into training (60), validation (20), and test (20) set.

 The main goals of the project is to: